By Jessica Blanchard

 Very hot spices give us an immediate increase in body temperature.
 Intuitively, you can feel this after eating a very spicy Thai meal or a big plate of crawfish.
 Think about how your nose runs and your eyes water.
 These give a quick, potent, burst to your digestive fire and create heat.
 Spices are traditionally used to encourage the digestion of food.
 Instead of very hot spices, use milder spices like cumin, coriander, fresh cilantro, fennel and turmeric.
 Aromatic spices like rosemary, basil, mint and oregano are also mildly heating and very good choices for summertime dining.
 Garlic, chile and cayenne have medicinal properties, but not when we want to feel cooler.

 Sour foods are generally acidic – think of sour pineapple, oranges, vinegar or alcohols.
 Acids burn.
 These are useful to a degree, but not in excess.
 These foods are heating and keep the body warm.
 Think about how fermented foods are used in many cool places – saurkraut in Germant, fermented fish in Scandanavia and kimchee in Korea.
 The fermented condiments to diet keep inhabitants of cold places warm.
 When we are in a hot place, we should limit sour and fermented foods.
 Yes, that means alcohol, especially hard alcohols.
 Even the new craze of Kambucha is not a good idea in the summertime.
 A bit of beer is your safest bet if you want to have a drink.
+Balance with our with magnesium but, There are a ton of different magnesium salts.
+I personally am drawn towards magnesium glycinate, or even magnesium orotate.
 Instead of fermented drinks try fruit juices with sparkling water with a bit of a cooling herb like cilantro.
 Use fresh lemon or lime on your salads instead of vinegar.

 Oily foods become fuels to our body’s fire and heat.
 Eskimos can live off oily salmon in wintertime.
 The high oil content in the salmon is great for keeping the internal fires burning.
 Choose lighter white fish like hake, redfish, snapper, drum and sea bass.
 Fried foods should be limited when it is hot outside.
 Instead of fried, go for grilled, poached or pan fried.
 Vegetable broth is great for sauteeing, and it is low in calories.